seansfkelley/seansfkelley.github.io/_drafts/fixing-the-internet.md

 [^2]: Time will tell, but one can hope.
 [^3]: The ACLU has a history of defending rights regardless of ideology -- a [press release in 2012](https://www.aclu.org/press-releases/aclu-em-defends-kkks-right-free-speech) advertises that they defended the First Amendment rights of the KKK -- and that's reflected in this quote as well.
 This type of across-the-board defense of civil rights is appealing for its consistency, and lends the ACLU quite a lot of credibility when it takes positions on these cases.
 Indeed, the [ACLU's page on freedom of expression](https://www.aclu.org/other/freedom-expression) outlines their position nicely, and even has some illuminating clarifications, such as explaining why requiring permits for demonstrations is legal under the First Amendment.
 [^4]: Back then it was called "too big to fail".
-[^5]: Then again, they do seem to have a [wide-eyed high-schooler's understanding of interpersonal communication](https://www.buzzfeednews.com/article/ryanmac/growth-at-any-cost-top-facebook-executive-defended-data#.eeggDmkA3).
+[^5]: Then again, this is right in line with their [wide-eyed high-schooler's understanding of interpersonal communication](https://www.buzzfeednews.com/article/ryanmac/growth-at-any-cost-top-facebook-executive-defended-data#.eeggDmkA3).